felipesalvadordev/insurancequote/README.md

 # Insurance Quotation Service
-API REST for receiving and querying insurance quotes.
+An API that create insurance quotes request when an offer is submit in the service.
+The offer contains the product, coverages, assistances, category, total ammounts and customer data.
+When the insurance quotation is processed, an event will be sent and the API with receive and update the insurance quotation in its database.

 There are two REST operations:
 - POST/insurance-quotes
 - GET/insurance-quotes/{id}

-The API also have inbound/outbount broker messages that will send and receive messages from queues.
+The API have inbound/outbount brokers that will send and receive messages from queues.
+The API will connect in a third part catalog API (a WireMock container) thown a facade to validate the insurance offer and product.

 # About the project